 How the US’s Broken Patent System (in part) Allowed Elizabeth Holmes to Start Theranos

-That patent was used to trick investors, along with Elizabeth Holmes other skills in persuasion, to investing in Theranos.
-The assumption was that a patent from the US patent office has been investigated.
-But as explained this is was a faulty assumption.
-And Theranos an example of many people who did not do sufficient research before they invested, or repeated what Elizabeth Holmes said to them.
+That patent was used to trick investors, along with Elizabeth Holmes’s other skills in persuasion, to investing in Theranos.
+The assumption was that a patent from the US patent office had been investigated.
+But as explained, this was a faulty assumption.
+And Theranos an example of many people who did not do sufficient research before they invested or repeated what Elizabeth Holmes said to them.
 Theranos received investments from a wide array of powerful individuals ranging from Rupert Murdock to Larry Ellison.

 There are several commonalities that we can see between Thomas Edison and Elizabeth Holmes.

 - Exaggerating their role in the technical work of invention.

 - A corresponding high degree of reliance upon uncredited workers who do the actual work.

 - A strong ability to obtain media coverage.

 In terms of the environment, there is another clear parallel which applies to both Thomas Edison and Elizabeth Holmes even though they were separated by roughly 130 years.
 Even though the media systems in the late 1800s, an environment dominated by print media and with no television or Internet, was quite different from the media environment of the 2010s.

 - Media entities were looking for a story that oversimplifies the innovation process and centralizes it to a single person.
 It should be noted that both Thomas Edison and Elizabeth Holmes were able to pull this off without any education in their fields (although Elizabeth Holmes had the prestige of having dropped out of Stanford).

 - Media entities that do an insufficient amount of fact-checking.

 - Media entities that quickly referred to other media entities, assuming that they had performed the background research, and therefore they did not have to.